The Potential Role of Medical Marijuana in Sports

 Under Federal law, medical marijuana is still categorized as a Schedule 1 drug.
 The implication is that it remains banned by the governing bodies of most major sports including the NFL, NBA, MLB, etc. Athletes competing in any of these sports are not allowed to use medical marijuana at any point during their professional careers.
 However, a lot of things have changed about medical marijuana within the past couple of decades.
 It all started with California legalizing the use of medical marijuana for specified conditions.
 Now 33 states have legalized some form of medical marijuana or the other.
 It’ll be foolhardy to assume that the current status of medical marijuana in sports would remain the same for a long time to come.

 As more research becomes available, the argument that athletes would benefit greatly from the therapeutic effects of medical marijuana can no longer be dismissed with a wave of the hand.
-Of course there are many benefits of CBD for athletes.
+Of course, there are many benefits of CBD for athletes.
 Retired professional athletes that have realized the power of the drug are increasingly speaking out.
 The present concerns that it may affect the clarity of judgment of athletes do not hold any water.
+There is evidence marijuana helps with muscle growth and recovery in pre-workouts.
 And the general attitude points to the fact that medical marijuana may soon be made legal for athletes participating in our major sports.
 We daresay such as move would be a win-win for everyone concerned.

 Giant Strides are Being Taken